CMB27/ModbusRTUSlave/README.md

 #### Parameters
 - `holdingRegisters`: an array of holding register values.
 Allowed data types: array of `uint16_t`.
 - `numHoldingRegisters`: the number of holding registers.
 This value must not be larger than the size of the array.
-Allowed data types `uint16_t`.
+Allowed data types: `uint16_t`.

 ---